"It's hard to imagine this music emerging with more loving finesse and more exquisite detail."

 Thibaudet’s recording catalogue has received two Grammy nominations, the Preis der Deutschen Schallplattenkritik, the Diapason d’Or, the Choc du Monde de la Musique, the Edison Prize, and Gramophone awards.
 In 2017 he released to great acclaim Bernstein’s Age of Anxiety with the Baltimore Symphony Orchestra and Marin Alsop, with whom he previously recorded Gershwin, featuring big jazz band orchestrations of Rhapsody in Blue, Variations on “I Got Rhythm”, and the Concerto in F. In 2016, on the 150th anniversary of Erik Satie’s birth, Decca released a box set of Satie’s complete solo piano music performed by Thibaudet – one of the foremost champions of the composer’s works.
 On his Grammy-nominated recording Saint-Saëns, Piano Concerti Nos.
 2&5, released in 2007, he is joined by Charles Dutoit and Orchestre de la Suisse Romande.
 Thibaudet’s Aria–Opera Without Words, which was released the same year, features aria transcriptions, some of which are Thibaudet’s own.
 His other recordings include the jazz albums Reflections on Duke: Jean-Yves Thibaudet Plays the Music of Duke Ellington and Conversations With Bill Evans.

 Thibaudet has also had an impact on the world of fashion, film and philanthropy.
-This season he features Aaron Zigman’s soundtrack for , a drama by Robin Swicord, which was the first time that the composer had allowed a pianist other than himself to perform his film work.
-Thibaudet was soloist in Dario Marianelli’s award-winning scores for the films (which won an Oscar for Best Original Music Score) and , and recorded Alexandre Desplat’s soundtrack for the 2012 film Extremely Loud & Incredibly Close and 2021’s The French Dispatch.
-He had a cameo in Bruce Beresford’s film on Alma Mahler, , and his playing is showcased throughout.
+He played Aaron Zigman’s soundtrack for Wakefield, a drama by Robin Swicord, which was the first time that the composer had allowed a pianist other than himself to perform his film work.
+Thibaudet was soloist in Dario Marianelli’s award-winning scores for the films Atonement (which won an Oscar for Best Original Score) and Pride and Prejudice, and recorded Alexandre Desplat’s soundtrack for the 2012 film Extremely Loud & Incredibly Close and 2021’s The French Dispatch.
+He had a cameo in Bruce Beresford's film on Alma Mahler, Bride of the Wind, and his playing is showcased throughout.
 In 2004 he served as president of the prestigious charity auction Hospices de Beaune.
 His concert wardrobe is designed by Dame Vivienne Westwood.